 • COMMUNITY: Students from schools throughout the county are invited and inspired to gather for the goal of making new friends and sharing their creative work.

-• LANGUAGE ENHANCEMENT: The program involves the tackling of difficult language; inspiring youth to embrace the power and beauty of language to explore and reveal what it means to be human.
+• LANGUAGE ENHANCEMENT: The program involves the tackling of difficult language.
+This inspires participating youth to embrace the power and beauty of language and to recognize how this exploration also reveals what it means to be human.

-• STUDENT ACHIEVEMENT: Youth in the program work toward challenging, yet achievable goals as actors, stage managers, and technical crews.
+• STUDENT ACHIEVEMENT: Youth in the program work toward challenging, yet achievable goals as actors, stage managers, and technical assistants.

 • HIGHER EDUCATION PURSUIT INSPIRATION: The program’s components, in particular the DePauw student mentors, provide inspiration for continuing education beyond high school.